avamsykiran/F-IIHT-Cognizent-DTP_2021-Java8_05May2021_11May2021_16301830/README.md

                     Stream Operators
                     ---------------------------------

+                        Terminal Operators
                         operator        accepts         returns         does
                         ------------------------------------------------------------------------
-                        forEach         a consumer      nothing         execues the consumer on each ele in the stream collect         a Collector     a Collections   gather all ele in the stream into a collection
+                        forEach         a consumer      nothing         execues the consumer on each ele in the stream
+                        collect         a Collector     a Collections   gather all ele in the stream into a collection

                                             Collectors.toList()
                                             Collectors.toSet()